 HR management system

-It is not an easy job for HR Managers to firstly pick up the correct project for implementation and secondly implement them in the correct order.
+It is not an easy job for HR managers to pick up the correct projects for implementation and then implement the projects in the correct order.
 A number of strategic objectives revolve around selection and prioritization of projects.
-Factors like business drivers, resource availability, and investment decisions all combine to determine the project kick off order (examples of business drivers include increasing customer satisfaction, increasing employer satisfaction, better team collaboration, and growing revenue).
+Factors like business drivers, resource availability, and investment decisions all combine to determine the project kick off order.
+(Examples of business drivers include increasing customer satisfaction, increasing employer satisfaction, better team collaboration, and growing revenue.)

-Project 2010 capabilities help the HR Manager to select, prioritize, plan, track, manage and execute these projects end to end.
-The tool will help determine each proposal’s impact on business drivers and other proposals, in turn generating a priority score.
+Project 2010 capabilities help HR manager to select, prioritize, plan, track, manage, and execute these projects end to end.
+The tool helps determine each proposal’s impact on business drivers and other proposals, in turn generating a priority score.
 To begin with, each of these proposals can be associated with fixed templates and passed through predefined workflows.
-The HR Manager can have multiple intermediate Approvers approving the proposal(s) through multiple stages.
-Once approved, the proposal will become a potential project and tracked and managed through PWA capabilities.
+The HR manager can have multiple intermediate approvers approving the proposal(s) through multiple stages.
+Once approved, the proposal will become a potential project and tracked and managed through Microsoft Project Web Application capabilities.
 This leads to a more scientific method for project selection based on existing data analysis.

-Profiles of the Business Influencers
+Profiles of Business Influencers

 Business influencers can be both internal and external to how an organization decides what projects or which project approaches to take.
-In many companies, the customer may drive the business standards, processes and workflows that surround the project management lifecycle.
+In many companies, customers may drive business standards, processes, and workflows that surround the PM lifecycle.

-Business influencers may be market conditions or non-people oriented, environmental conditions that require certain types of information (like metadata to be tracked and updated within the project management system in order to measure, sort, group, filter or do detailed analytics).
+Business influencers may be market conditions or non–people-oriented, environmental conditions that require certain types of information (e.g., metadata to be tracked and updated within the PM system in order to measure, sort, group, filter, or do detailed analytics).
 An example of this would be a seasonal or weather conditional factor that might prioritize how projects are to be started or when they are to be completed.

-Another type of business influencer are the internal company influencer.
+Another type of business influencer is the internal company influencer.
 In many cases, these are senior stakeholders or departments that have an influence on projects.
-They may influence which projects as well as many of the reporting elements that need to be communicated on.
-In many cases, these internal influencers are part of the steering committees or business champions that represent and are looking for the value a project can deliver to an organization.
+They may influence which projects are undertaken as well as many of the reporting elements that need to be communicated on.
+In many cases, these internal influencers are part of the steering committees or business champions who represent, the business or organization, [AU: represent what?] and are looking for the value a project can deliver to an organization.

-Whether an influencer is internal, external or environmental, it is important to identify these and ensure that the PPM system deployed can address the needs of presenting a clear picture to answer the business influence’s requirements or conditions.
+Whether an influencer is internal, external, or environmental, it is important to identify them and ensure that the deployed PPM system can present a clear picture to answer the business influencer’s requirements or conditions.

-Profiles of the Corporate Candidate
+Profiles of Corporate Candidates

-As a project stakeholder, you may be asking yourself a few of the following questions:
+As a project stakeholder, you may be asking yourself a few of these questions:

 Does your company need this new system?